CodeMaster7000/Tumbling-Grub/README.md

 # Tumbling-Grub

+## About
 A basic tumbling grub game coded in Python.

+## Instructions
-Use the arrow keys to move around the bucket and catch some food.
-Run 'Tumbling Grub.py' in a terminal if you have Python 3.
+Run `python3 Tumbling Grub.py` in a terminal if you have Python 3.
+Then, use the arrow keys to move the bucket around and catch some food.
+Enjoy!